MatthewWilletts/matthewwilletts.github.io/_posts/2021-1-27-Defending-VAEs-from-Adversarial-Attack.md

 |The images on the left and right recieve completely different classifications, the rightmost column are all confidently classified as ‘Ostrich’.|
 |Reproduced from _Szegedy et al., (2013)_|

-Recall that deep learning classifiers generally output predictions via a _logit_ representation -- the unnormalised log probabilities of the predicted class label.
+Recall that deep learning classifiers generally output predictions via a logit representation -- the unnormalised log probabilities of the possible class labels.
-The network's actual prediction is thus the class with maximum probability, so the prediction is index of the entry in the vector of logits that has the largest value.
+The network’s prediction is then chosen to be the class with maximum probability: that is, the index of the entry in the vector of logits that has the largest value.
 Its confidence will be greater the larger the differece is between that largest value and the rest.
-So, to fool a classifier into outputing the adversary's chosen prediction, the name of the game is diminishing the logit value of the true class and increasing the logit value of the target class.
+So, to fool a classifier into outputing the adversary's chosen prediction, the name of the game is diminishing the logit value of the true class and increasing the logit value of the adversary's chosen target class.

 The most standard attacks on deep learning models assume _white box_ access -- the adversary has access to the model's architecture and parameters.
-This means that the distortion can be found by the adversary by simple optimisation -- find the distortion that maximally boosts the chosen logit output, while also trying to keep the distortion's magnitude relatively small (either by penalising it to a chosen degree or constraining it to fall within some range).
+This means that the distortion can be found by the adversary by simple optimisation -- find the distortion that maximally boosts the chosen logit output, while also being of relatively small magnitude (either by penalising the distortion's magnitude to a chosen degree or constraining it to fall within some range).

 ## Adversarial Attacks on Deep Generative Models